Rebuild Alabama Act pouring millions into state’s infrastructure

-The act set aside $10 million in grant money for local cities and counties to apply for each year, and on top of that, the Alabama Department of Transportation uses another grant program which will give about $30 million in grants this year.
+The act set aside $10 million in grant money for local cities and counties to apply for each year.
+On top of that, the Alabama Department of Transportation uses another grant program which will give about $30 million in grants this year.

 Local cities and counties can apply for grants from the Rebuild Alabama Act in two ways.
 One is designed to pay for work along state and federal highways in a local community and the other for any road or bridge work in that community.